Immediate Assistance

 NAICS codes vs. SIC codes

-The Standard Industrial Classification (SIC) system was replaced by the development of the NAICS codes in 1997.
-SIC codes are still used at the county and local levels, but NAICS was created as a classification standard for all of North America based on a single economic concept to be used by the United States, Canada, and Mexico.
+The Standard Industrial Classification (SIC) system was replaced by the development of the NAICS codes which was created in 1997.
+SIC codes are still used at the county and local levels, but the NAICS code list was created as a classification standard for all of North America based on a single economic concept to be used by the United States, Canada, and Mexico.

 Use your NAICS code to start government contracting today

-Now that you’re familiar with your company’s NAICS code (or codes), it’s time to get started earning federal contracts.
+Now that you’re familiar with your company’s NAICS code (or codes), it’s time to earn federal contracts.
 Whether you’re looking to register with SAM and find your first contact, or are an experienced government contractor looking to market your services to more agencies, FAMR has the experience and expertise to help.

 Call us